This post is a travelguide with the best things to do in Iasi. A small town in the eastern part of Romania near the border with Moldova.

 Coming back to Romania after 18 years things couldn’t have been more different.
 Not only can I enter the country without a single passport control, I also have immediate access to my pictures that I can share instantly with my family back home.

 Romania itself has also changed tremendously and is no longer the impoverished country with a dark past.
-The European Union has been kind to Romania.
-The Palas Mall in Iasi is proof of Romania’s incredible development in the last decades.
+The European Union has been kind to Romania and the Palas Mall in Iasi is proof of Romania’s incredible development in the last decades.

-The palace of culture is one of the oldest and most important buildings in Iasi.
-Romania’s first king started the construction in 1906, but it was only finished in 1925 after the first World War.
+The palace of culture is a must among things to do in Iasi.
+It is one of the oldest and most important buildings in the city.
+Romania’s first king started the construction in 1906.
 In recent years it has been renovated and now houses four museums.
 The History museum, the Ethnographic Museum, The Science museum and the Art museum

 From all the things to do in Iasi, I was most impressed by the beautiful churches.
 Even though religion was frowned upon during communism, Iasi remains replete with churches and monasteries.
 Most of them are orthodox and have beautiful decorations and lush gardens.